 Students first take two introductory courses, introducing both programming for language technological applications, and relevant concepts and theories from formal linguistics.
 There will also be overviews of the main areas of modern language technology.
 This is followed by a general introduction to natural language processing, NLP, the nuts and bolts of getting computers to understand and process human language, and programming for NLP.
-The second semester is devoted to speech and dialogue technology, and to the statistical methods that are used in language technology.
+The second semester starts off with speech and dialogue technology, and statistical methods used in language technology.
 If you are taking the one year degree you will also carry out a shorter masters project in your second semester.
-Most students will aim for the two year degree, and will take courses on processing the structure of language, syntax, and its meaning, semantics.
+Most students will aim for the two year degree, and will instead continue with courses on processing the structure of language, syntax, and its meaning, semantics.
 The first semester of the second year offers a choice from a variety of courses in language technology and related areas.
 The final semester of the two year degree is entirely devoted to project work.
 Students normally conduct their final projects with an industry placement or with placement at one of the three research laboratories associated with the interdisciplinary Centre for Language Technology, CLT, at the University of Gothenburg.

-Students on our programme will get hands-on practical training well-grounded in theoretical background which will enable them to pursue a specialist career in industry or academic research which involves the development of language technology computer systems.
-Some of our student may also get the opportunity to, outside of their studies, assist in research through the many projects at CLT.
+Students on our programme will get hands-on practical training well-grounded in theoretical background which will enable them to pursue a specialist career in industry or academic research involving the development of language technology computer systems.
+Some of our students may also get the opportunity to, in parallel with their studies, assist in research through the many projects at CLT.

 Students with an undergraduate degree (at least three years full-time study) in language technology, computational linguistics, computer science or linguistics (with at least 30 hec, corresponding to half a year full-time study, in formal linguistics) are eligible to apply for this programme.
 Students with an undergraduate degree in cognitive science, languages, philosophy, software engineering, information technology or mathematics can also be considered provided they can show a background in either programming or formal linguistics corresponding to 30 hec, half a year full-time study.
 The programme language is English.
 English 5/English A or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.

 The selection is based on (1) a personal letter, and (2) grades from previous relevant higher education.
 The personal letter should explain clearly the motivation for choosing this programme.
 The letter should introduce the applicant both personally and academically/professionally.
-This document - clearly marked with the applicant´s name, the name of this programme and the application code - should be sent to Antagningsservice, SE-833 82 Strömsund, Sweden.
+This document - clearly marked with the applicant?s name, the name of this programme and the application code - should be sent to Antagningsservice, SE-838 72 Frösön, Sweden.